Juan Pierre played every inning of the 2004 season for the Marlins, a feat that had never been performed in the history of MLB?

 both played for Toronto as some point too!

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Sunday, 6 January 2019 22:36 (two months ago) Permalink
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Sunday, 6 January 2019 22:36 (four months ago) Permalink

 I’m going to be perfectly honest, I’m not sure that I knew there were two different Alex Gonzalezes.